-- RiverSource Life of NY does not transfer, exchange or rollover outstanding loan TSA loan balances.
-If there is an outstanding TSA loan balance, the loan will be surrendered; then any remaining funds will be transferred/rolled over to the company named in Part 2.
-The surrender of the loan could create adverse tax consequences. - RiverSource Life of NY requires full loan repayments to be at least 10 days old prior to a transfer or a rollover of the full account value.
-If this request is received within 10 days of a full loan repayment, the request will be processed on the date the loan repayment is 10 days old. - Distribution options available may be restricted by the applicable employer's 403(b) plan provisions.
-The Plan Administrator or Summary Plan Description are sources for further information. - Contract Exchanges: This transaction is intended to qualify as a contract exchange.
-A contract exchange occurs when an employee changes from one 403(b) investment option allowed under the plan to another investment option in the same plan. - Plan to Plan Transfers: This transaction is intended to qualify as a plan to plan transfer.
-A plan to plan transfer occurs when an employee moves all or a portion of their 403(b) account from one employer's plan into investment products offered by a different employer's 403(b) plan.
-No tax reporting is required on a Contract Transfer. - Information Sharing Agreement: An agreement between the employer and the vendor allowing the exchange of information to ensure compliance with 403(b), including but not limited to information regarding the participant's employment status, hardship withdrawals, and
+- RiverSource Life does not transfer, exchange or rollover outstanding TSA loan balances.
+For TSA to TSA/TSCA transfers if there is an outstanding TSA loan balance, the transaction will be reduced to an amount that will maintain the loan balance on the account or maintain the minimum balance required to keep the account open, whichever is greater, and the balance of the account will be transferred/rolled over to the Company named in Part 2.
+To avoid this transaction reduction, the loan distribution must be approved by the plan administrator for the plan sponsor the account is associated with and the triggering event that was met must be indicated below.
+For rollovers from a TSA to a non-TSA/ TSCA if there is an outstanding TSA loan balance, the loan will be surrendered; then any remaining funds will be transferred/rolled over to the Company named in Part 2.
+The surrender of the loan could create adverse tax consequences. - RiverSource Life requires full loan repayments to be at least 10 days old prior to a transfer or a rollover of the full account value.
+If this request is received within 10 days of a full loan repayment, the request will be processed on the date the loan repayment is 10 days old.
+Distribution options available may be restricted by the applicable employer's 403(b) plan provisions.
+The Plan Administrator or Summary Plan - · Description are sources for further information.

+Transfer: This transaction is intended to qualify as a Transfer.
+A Transfer occurs when an employee changes from one 403(b)

+- investment option allowed under the plan to another investment option in the same plan. - Rollover: This transaction is intended to qualify as a Rollover.
+A Rollover occurs when an employee moves all or a portion - of their 403(b) account to another tax plan (i.e. Traditional IRA) or from one employer's 403(b) plan into investment products offered by a different employer's 403(b) plan. - Information Sharing Agreement: An agreement between the employer and the vendor allowing the exchange of information to ensure compliance with 403(b) including, but not limited to information regarding the participant's employment status, hardship withdrawals, and plan